go-macaron/docs/en-US/middlewares/gzip.md

 }
 ```

-Or you can choose to only compress a group of routes responses:
+Or you can choose to only compress a group of routes' responses:

 ```go
 // ...